bbredesen/go-vk/README.md

 		ApplicationInfo:       appInfo,
         // Extension names are built into the binding as const strings.
 		EnabledExtensionNames: []string{vk.KHR_SURFACE_EXTENSION_NAME, vk.KHR_WIN32_SURFACE_EXTENSION_NAME},
-        // Layer names are not though...layer names are not present in the API spec document.
+        // Layer names are not built in, unfortunately...layers are not part of the core API spec and names are not present in vk.xml
 		EnabledLayerNames:     []string{"VK_LAYER_KHRONOS_validation"},
 	}

-	r, instance := vk.CreateInstance(&icInfo, nil)
+	instance, err := vk.CreateInstance(&icInfo, nil)
-    // r is actually a vk.Result, which is itself just an int32.
-All enumerated
-    // types, including Result, implement String() so you can easily print the
-    // value.
-Because it is returned as a value, not a pointer, you cannot test
-    // for nil, but you are able to directly compare it to the known error
-    // codes that Vulkan might return.
-This is consistent with the Vulkan API,
-    // but semi-inconsistent with Go-style error checking. if r != vk.SUCCESS {
+    // vk.SUCCESS is defined as nil, so you can also check for an error like this if preferred. if err != vk.SUCCESS {
-        fmt.Printf("Failed to create Vulkan instance, error code was %s\n", r.String()) if r == vk.ERROR_INCOMPATIBLE_DRIVER {
+        fmt.Printf("Failed to create Vulkan instance, error code was %s\n", err.Error()) if err == vk.ERROR_INCOMPATIBLE_DRIVER {
             /* ... */
         }
     }